Inga Muscio

 Inga Muscio (born c.
 1966) is an American feminist, writer and public speaker.
 Her books include Cunt: A Declaration of Independence (1998) and Rose: Love in Violent Times (2010).

 Work

 Muscio's book, Cunt: A Declaration of Independence (Seal Press, 1998), calls for women to break down boundaries between themselves, their bodies, and each other.
+The book was given the 1999 Firecracker Alternative Book Award for Nonfiction.

 Her book Autobiography of a Blue-Eyed Devil: My Life and Times in a Racist Imperialist Society (Seal Press, 2005) examines and critiques white privilege, racism, and colonialism among other issues.

 Her third book, Rose: Love in Violent Times (Seven Stories Press, 2010), examines the presence of passive and physical violence in our daily lives and describes how we might find love within this violence.

-Personal life

-She currently resides in Seattle Washington.